SargeyWargey/Homoothya/Story/Drafts/Chapter_15.md

 By the time the sun cleared the eastern peaks, we were ready to go.
 Over seventy of us would follow my father toward the cave.
 A dozen more gathered in a tight knot near the cottonwood, Wassaja's family among them, waiting for the moment to slip toward the northern canyons.
 Everything we owned was on our backs.
 Everything we couldn't carry lay hidden in the dust.

 My father stood at the front, his bow across his shoulders, his face set toward the south.
-Beyond the ridgeline the Salt River Canyon carved a dark seam through the land, and somewhere in that seam the cave waited—tight, cold, maybe safe.
+Beyond the ridgeline, the Salt River Canyon carved a dark seam through the land, and somewhere in that seam the cave waited, tight, cold, maybe safe.

 "We move fast," he said.
 "We rest when we must, but we don't stop for long.
 Stay together.
 Stay quiet.
 If I signal, everyone drops and hides.
 Understood?"